Welcome to the Building Division

-If you are thinking about improvements to your home you should contact the Building Department to determine if you need any approvals.
+If you are thinking about improvements to your home you should contact the Building Division to determine if you need any approvals.

 - A Building Permit is required for new construction, additions, alterations, decks, swimming pools, enclosing a screened in porch, adding skylights, and sheds.
 For questions about when a building permit is required, please contact our office at (914) 238-4723.

-- An Electrical Permit is required for all electrical work and must be filed through the Building Department.
-We only honor inspections by the New York Electrical Inspectors.
+- An Electrical Permit is required for all electrical work and must be filed through the Building Division.
 Electricians must be licensed by Westchester County.
+The building department accepts electrical certification from four different electrical inspection company’s.
+They are the following:

 - A Plumbing Permit is required for all plumbing work, including the replacement of boilers and furnaces.
 Workers must be licensed by Westchester County.